Parenting Tips 9 min read

 Q. What should I expect after my child is dewormed?

 A: Most children feel fine.
-You might notice worms in the stool for a few days as they are expelled, which is normal.
+You might notice worms in the stool for a few days as they are passed, which is normal.
 If symptoms like stomach pain were present, they should start to improve.
-Ensure your child drinks plenty of fluids.
+Make sure your child drinks plenty of fluids.

 Q. Is deworming necessary if my child has no obvious symptoms?

-A: Yes, it often is, especially in endemic areas or if recommended by your pediatrician.
+A: Yes, it often is, especially in areas where infections are common or if recommended by your pediatrician.
 Many worm infections don’t show obvious signs until the infestation is heavy.
-Preventive deworming helps eliminate worms before they can cause significant health issues.
+Preventive deworming helps eliminate worms before they can cause health problems.

 Q. Can deworming for toddlers be done with the same medication as older kids?